ekremfidan83/car-factory/README.md

 # Installation

 To run the car-factory project, you must first build maven.
-You can use Intellij Idea.
+You can use Intellij IDE.

 ## API Usage